Ruslan Chagaev: Chagaev vs. Valuev

 Later in an interview, Chagaev described his arrival to Uzbekistan after winning the title: "I was welcomed as a national hero.
 When I was a kid I saw Soviet films about how astronauts were welcomed in Moscow but who would've thought I would receive similar treatment one day in my home?
 At the ladder of a plane that brought us to Tashkent, a red carpet was laid down.
 The amount of people that were at the airport was crazy.
 I was put in the government's cabriolet and taken to the presidential residence.
 Along the road there were dozens of people that formed a corridor and were chanting my name.
 All this time, to be honest, I was in some kind of numbness, because I never expected something like this, especially since it was 11 p.m.
 The Prime Minister, the Mayor of Tashkent, the Minister of Sports, and many other government officials came to the residence for a gala dinner in honor of my victory.
 The next day I was accepted by the President Islam Karimov.
 He awarded me with the Order of Outstanding Merit, my promoter Klaus-Peter Kohl received the Jasorat (Bravery) Medal, my manager Taimaz Niyazov received the Shuhrat (Glory) Medal.
 Then we all laid flowers at the Monument to the Independence and Humanism, met with children from sports schools, and in the evening a grandiose concert was held at the stadium of the National Bank of Uzbekistan.
 I was also given keys from Daewoo Lacetti, these are produced at a join Uzbek-Korean factory in Andijan. [...]
 I couldn't even get to my house because I was taken straight to the residence from the airport.
 They explained that if they took me home, people would simply tear me to pieces: there were too many people who wanted to congratulate me on my victory."
+Chagaev's story was confirmed by the footage provided by CNN.

 When being asked about his future plans, Chagaev stated: "My second son is going to be born in August.
 It will give me a motivational boost.
 I want to become the undisputed heavyweight champion.
 Wladimir Klitschko is yet to answer my callout.
 Hopefully I'll be able to achieve my dream."